nashville-software-school/bangazon-ltd/orientation/FND_03_TYPES.md

 Casey James Dailey is 31 years old.
 ```

-Ruby's [String](https://ruby-doc.org/core-2.4.0/String.html) class is jam-packed with all kinds of fantastic functionality.
-It is one of the many strengths of the language and it's worth getting to know more.
+Ruby's String class is jam-packed with all kinds of fantastic functionality.
+It is one of the many strengths of the language and it's worth [reading the docs](https://ruby-doc.org/core-2.4.0/String.html).

 ## Booleans & Nil